CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 ---

-- I learned and researched a lot of new technologies like Vite and MicroFrontends.
+- I researched and learned a lot of new technologies like Vite and MicroFrontends, various Frameworks.
-- Learning more and more features of VueJS like vue-slots, composable and more logic with every contributions.
+- Learning more and more features of VueJS like vue-slots, composable and more logic implementation with every contributions.
 - Gaining knowlege of writing proper commit messages and all the good practices of Open Source.
 - Setting up a project from scratch and moving the codebase from one technology to another gave me a great confidence.